xArm-Developer/xArm-CPLUS-SDK/doc/xarm_cplus_api.md

 	Note: greater than 0 means the maximum number of threads that can be used to process callbacks
 	Note: equal to 0 means no thread is used to process the callback
 	Note: less than 0 means no limit on the number of threads used for callback
+:param max_cmdnum: max cmdnum, default is 256
+    Note: only available in the param `check_cmdnum_limit` is true
 ```

 ## Property